-Social History

-Did the individual have close or intimate in-person contact with someone diagnosed with monkeypox or with someone with a rash?
+Social History Did the individual have close or intimate in-person contact with someone diagnosed with monkeypox, or with someone with a rash?
 Did the individual travel to a location with known monkeypox transmission?
 Did the individual have contact with a dead or live wild animal or exotic pet that is an endemic species for monkeypox?
 Is the individual considered to be at higher risk, such as, persons less than 30 years of age, history of a sexually transmitted infection in the past year, or HIV positive?

-Individuals who have symptoms of monkeypox, or anyone who has been in close contact with someone diagnosed with monkeypox in the last 21 days, should get evaluated and tested for monkeypox.
+Individuals who have a new or unexplained rash, should get evaluated and tested for monkeypox.

 Providers should have a high level of suspicion if patients present with a rash, especially if they also report recent sexual or close contact with a possible case.